One-to-One Support

 In the first session, they will ask for some information about your situation and talk through the different ways they can offer support.

-Our one to one support is normally weekly sessions, although this depends on your situation.
+Our one-to-one support is normally weekly sessions, although this depends on your situation.
 You can decide how often you’d like us to be in touch.
 We also have evening appointments available if you prefer.

 We focus on the CRAFT (Community Reinforcement and Family Training) approach to family support.
 Our trained practitioners will explain and go through different topics each week such as boundaries, communication skills and self-care.
 If you feel CRAFT is not for you, we can look at other ways of supporting you.